 Justin from Wizards of Waverly Place in the Alex vs. Alex special is mentioned heavily but not actually seen.
 At the time, David Henrie was working on another movie, but the scheduling conflicts were impossible to rework, so he chose not to return.

 On the NBC version of The Voice, this happens to Christina Aguilera and Cee Lo Green temporarily after Season 3 so that they can tour and record new music, while Shakira and Usher fill in.
-Shakira and Usher became so popular that the producers have now signed a deal so that two seasons from now, this will happen again to Christina and Cee-Lo so that Shakira and Usher can return to the coaches' chairs.
+Shakira and Usher became so popular that they ultimately returned to the coaches' chairs for the spring 2014 season.

 On The Red Green Show, Patrick McKenna had to briefly leave the show due to personal problems.
 His character, Harold, was thus written as getting a job in the city.
 Once McKenna was able to return to the show, he was written back in as being his company's liaison to the community in which the show is set.